 HUNTING: No hunting, cleaning, nor remains disposal allowed within the 58 acre White Rock Mountain Recreation Area.
 Please review Ozark-St. Francis hunting information here: https://www.fs.usda.gov/activity/osfnf/recreation/hunting

-STORE: The General Store/Office offers souvenirs, HOT pizza, wraps, charcoal, lighter fluid, snacks, beverages, ice, ice-cream, firewood, trail maps, and other supplies.
+STORE: The General Store/Office offers souvenirs, HOT pizza, snacks, charcoal, lighter fluid, beverages, ice, ice-cream, firewood ($8+tax, delivered), trail maps, and other supplies.
 The nearest grocery store and gas station is approximately 1 hour away, please plan accordingly.
 For a list of grocery stores and excellent restaurants please visit: https://www.whiterockmountain.com/faq

 IMPORTANT: For navigation PLEASE use Google Maps ONLY.
 Enter "White Rock Mountain Recreation Area" for the most accurate directions.
 DO NOT use your vehicles GPS for navigation.
 Please call 479-369-4128 for assistance.